tekal-ai/systems-design-tech-test/README.md

 - **Logging System**: A mechanism to capture, store, and analyze system logs.
 - **User Authentication**: A secure system to manage user sign-ups, logins, and permissions.
 - **Infrastructure Diagram**: A detailed diagram showcasing all infrastructure components.

+Feel free to make any remaining assumptions for undefined items.

+Engineers at Memorable have a collaborative culture, and we often discuss projects across teams.
+Consider yourself our colleague on this project, and please don’t hesitate to reach out to us for clarification on any requirements or guidance if you’re having trouble.
+In other words: feel free to ask questions.
+You can send us emails to camilo@memorable.io, gaston.tulipani@memorable.io and pedro.freitas@memorable.io, copying angie.podrez@memorable.io .